 For those of us that are teetering on the edge between “older” and “elder” (better known as 65+), there is good news!
-There are flu vaccines out there that pack an extra punch to lend a bit more support to our “older” immune systems.
+There are flu vaccines for Seniors out there that pack an extra punch to lend a bit more support to our “older” immune systems.
 The High Dose Flu vaccine contains four times the amount of antigen as a regular flu shot (ProHealth does not have the high dose).
 This vaccine should result in higher antibody production, or in other words, stronger protection for those who may need it the most.
 Although the flu is difficult to endure in and of itself, complications like bronchitis, sinus infections, and pneumonia can result in a hospital stay and may even be life-threatening.
 The flu vaccines are not infallible.
 However, the high dose version has shown to reduce rates of flu infection and has the added benefit of protecting against pneumonia.

 As with most vaccines, there can be mild side effects, such as soreness at the injection site and on rare occasions a fever.
 Generally, these side effects are mild and short-lived.
 The flu vaccine is proven safe, and the risks from it are less than what can happen with flu infections.